AntorPi314/GWeb/README.md

 > - Click **“More info”** → **“Run anyway”** (for SmartScreen).
 > - Or **temporarily disable Windows Defender**.
 > - You may also **allow the app through your firewall** if prompted.

+## ⚠️ **Warning**
+> Host files on your own server.
+Do not abuse GitHub.
+I’m using it strictly for educational purposes.